2011 Obama State of the Union Address:

 Obama Continued His Green Focus:

 Obama's deficit reduction plans won't put a real dent in the $14 trillion debt.
 His proposal to reduce tax loopholes in the corporate tax rates isn't specific enough to know how it will really affect the budget.
 The best news was his reversal on free-trade agreements.
-Studies have shown that FTAs, like NAFTA
+Studies have shown that FTAs, like NAFTA, drive economic growth.

 What Obama Left Out of His Speech: